EXPLORE COPPER RIVER COUNTRY, ALASKA | RETURN HOME Gakona, Chistochina, Nabesna, Slana, Mentasta & Paxson

 closely related to some Indian languages spoken in the Southwestern United States.

-at fashioning copper implements, which they traded with coastal Natives.
-They lived a semi-nomadic life, based on the cycles of fish and
+implements, which they traded with coastal Natives.
+They lived a

 Also well known as skilled traders, due to their location on major trade routes, Copper Valley Natives were important